 2 July 2022

-Migrants who failed to depart the country under the government’s recalibration programme, which ended on June 30, will be deported and barred from entering Malaysia for life, says immigration director-general Khairul Dzaimee Daud.
+Stranded migrants who failed to depart the country under the government’s recalibration programme, which ended on June 30, will be deported and barred from entering Malaysia for life, says immigration director-general Khairul Dzaimee Daud.

 This follows reports that crowds of migrants thronged KLIA and the Stulang Laut International Ferry Terminal, Johor Bahru, in hopes of leaving the country ahead of the programme’s June 30 deadline.